weina1117/weina1117.github.io/_posts/2016-12-7-algorithms4-chapter2.md

 |PQ client using elementary implementation   | NM         | M             |
 |PQ client using heap-based implementation   | N log M    | M             |

+* Array representation (unordered).
+Perhaps the simplest priority queue implementation is based on our code for pushdown stacks.
+The code for insert in the priority queue is the same as for push in the stack.
+To implement remove the maximum, we can add code like the inner loop of selection sort to exchange the maximum item with the item at the end and then delete that one, as we did with pop() for stacks.

+* Array representation (ordered).
+Another approach is to add code for insert to move larger entries one position to the right, thus keeping the entries in the array in order (as in insertion sort).
+Thus the largest item is always at the end, and the code for remove the maximum in the priority queue is the same as for pop in the stack.

+* Linked-list representations (unordered and reverse-ordered).
+Similarly, we can start with our linked-list code for pushdown stacks, either modifying the code for pop() to find and return the maximum or the code for push() to keep items in reverse order and the code for pop() to unlink and return the first (maximum) item on the list.

+**Proposition O**
+The largest key in a heap-ordered binary tree is found at the root.

 ##### Binary representation

+**Heap:**
+The binary heap is a data structure that can efficiently support the basic priority-queue operations.
+In a binary heap, the items are stored in an array such that each key is guaranteed to be larger than (or equal to) the keys at two other specific positions.
+In turn, each of those keys must be larger than two more keys, and so forth.
+A binary tree is heap-ordered if the key in each node is larger than (or equal to) the keys in that nodes two children (if any).

+In a heap, the parent of the node in position $k$ is in position $k/2$; and, conversely, the two children of the node in position k are in positions $2k$ and $2k + 1$.
+We can travel up and down by doing simple arithmetic on array indices: to move up the tree from $a[k]$ we set $k$ to $k/2$; to move down the tree we set $k$ to
+$2\*k$ or $2\*k+1$.

+**Proposition P**
+The height of a complete binary tree of size $N$ is $lg N$.

+* Bottom-up reheapify (swim)
+  If the heap order is violated because a node's key becomes larger than that node's parents key, then we can make progress toward fixing the violation by exchanging the node with its parent.
+After the exchange, the node is larger than both its children (one is the old parent, and the other is smaller than the old parent because it was a child of that node) but the node may still be larger than its parent.
+We can fix that violation in the same way, and so forth, moving up the heap until we reach a node with a larger key, or the root.

+{% highlight java %}

+private void swim(int k) {
+   while (k > 1 && less(k/2, k)) {
+      exch(k, k/2);
+      k = k/2;
+   }
+}

+{% endhighlight %}

+* Top-down heapify (sink)
+  If the heap order is violated because a node's key becomes smaller than one or both of that node's children's keys, then we can make progress toward fixing the violation by exchanging the node with the larger of its two children.
+  This switch may cause a violation at the child; we fix that violation in the same way, and so forth, moving down the heap until we reach a node with both children smaller, or the bottom.

+{% highlight java %}

+private void sink(int k) {
+   while (2\*k <= N) {
+      int j = 2*k;
+      if (j < N && less(j, j+1)) j++;
+      if (!less(k, j)) break;
+      exch(k, j);
+      k = j;
+   }
+}

+{% endhighlight %}

+**Heap-based priority queue**

+* insert.
+  We add the new item at the end of the array, increment the size of the heap, and then swim up through the heap with that item to restore the heap condition.
+* Remove the maximum.
+  We take the largest item off the top, put the item from the end of the heap at the top, decrement the size of the heap, and then sink down through the heap with that item to restore the heap condition.

+Heap priority queue
+{% highlight java %}
+public class MaxPQ<Key extends Comparable<Key>>
+{
+	private Key[] pq;          // heap-ordered complete binary tree private int N = 0;         // in `pq[1..N]` with `pq[0]` unused
+ 	public MaxPQ(int maxN)
+ 	{ pq = (Key[]) new Comparable[maxN+1]; }
+ 	public boolean isEmpty()
+ 	{ return N == 0; }
+ 	public int size()
+ 	{ return N; }
+ 	public void insert(Key v)
+ 	{
+ 	pq[++N] = v;
+ 	swim(N);
+ 	}
+ 	public Key delMax()
+ 	{
+ 		Key max = pq[1];       // Retrieve max key from top. exch(1, N--);          // Exchange with last item. pq[N+1] = null;        // Avoid loitering.
+ 		sink(1);               // Restore heap property.
+ 		return max;
+ 	}
+ 	// See pages 145-147 for implementations of these helper methods. private boolean less(int i, int j) private void exch(int i, int j) private void swim(int k) private void sink(int k)
+}

+{% endhighlight %}

+**Proposition Q**
+In an $N$-key priority queue, the heap algorithms require no more than $1 + lg N$ compares for insert and no more than $2 lg N$ compares for remove the maximum.

+**Practical considerations**
+We conclude our study of the heap priority queue API with a few practical considerations.
+* Multiway heaps.
+  It is not difficult to modify our code to build heaps based on an array representation of complete heap-ordered ternary or d-ary trees.
+There is a tradeoff between the lower cost from the reduced tree height and the higher cost of finding the largest of the three or d children at each node.
+* Array resizing.
+  We can add a no-argument constructor, code for array doubling in `insert()`, and code for array halving in `delMax()`.
+The logarithmic time bounds are amortized when the size of the priority queue is arbitrary and the arrays are resized.
+* Immutability of keys.
+  The priority queue contains objects that are created by clients but assumes that the client code does not change the keys (which might invalidate the heap invariants).
+* Index priority queue.
+  In many applications, it makes sense to allow clients to refer to items that are already on the priority queue.
+  One easy way to do so is to associate a unique integer index with each item.

+**Heapsort**

+* Heap construction.
+  We can accomplish this task in time proportional to $N lg N$, by proceeding from left to right through the array, using `swim()` to ensure that the entries to the left of the scanning pointer make up a heap-ordered complete tree, like successive priority queue insertions.
+A clever method that is much more efficient is to proceed from right to left, using `sink()` to make subheaps as we go.
+Every position in the array is the root of a small subheap; `sink()` works or such subheaps, as well.
+If the two children of a node are heaps, then calling `sink()` on that node makes the subtree rooted there a heap.

+* Sortdown.
+  Most of the work during heapsort is done during the second phase, where we remove the largest remaining items from the heap and put it into the array position vacated as the heap shrinks.

+{% highlight java %}
+public static void sort(Comparable[] a)
+{
+	int N = a.length;
+	for (int k = N/2; k >= 1; k--)
+		sink(a, k, N);
+	while (N > 1)
+	{
+		exch(a, 1, N--);
+		sink(a, 1, N);
+	}
+}

+{% endhighlight %}

 2.5 Applications
 ----------------